exynos-eco/enn-sdk-samples/README.md

 Additionally, the inference time is displayed at the bottom of the application interface.

 #### Location
-The sample is available in the `enn-sdk-samples-2400/object-detection` directory within the [Github](https://github.com/exynos-eco/enn-sdk-samples-2400) repository.
+The sample is available in the `enn-sdk-samples-2400/object-detection` directory within the [Github](https://github.com/SamsungDS/exynos-eco/tree/main/enn-sdk-samples-2400) repository.

 #### Getting Started
 Perform the following steps to utilize the sample application:
 1. Download or clone the sample application from this repository.
-2. If there is no device available to run the application, you can use the actual devices provided in the Device Farm.
+2. If there is no device available to run the application, you can use the actual devices provided in the AI Studio Farm.
     For more information on connecting a device to Android Studio, refer to ADB Client Proxy.
 3. Use adb push command to push a sample image to the following path for testing.
 4. Select Tools → Device Manager in Android Studio.
 Please verify whether the physical device is properly connected.